nrs-org/novelslop/content/vol_01/chap_08.typ

   "Mona!
 I'm glad that you are here.
 Y'know, Uta is always so so so busy, she would never spend much time talking to me about this stuff."

   "Hey!
-I had to spend all that time with your silly detective game, Mikoto.
+Did you remember that I had to spend all that time with your silly detective game, Mikoto.
 What do you mean by that?"

-  And thus, Uta joined in the conversation.
-She had been looking at her smartphone, so she did not notice that Mikoto was paying attention to her, realizing how Uta was hesitant to talk to the other two.
+  And thus, Uta conviniently joined in the conversation.
+She had been eating while looking at her smartphone, so she did not notice that Mikoto was paying attention to her, realizing how Uta was hesitant to talk to the other two.

   // if so, why did she blurt out that utasama like idols?
   // does uta feel uncomfortable because of that
+  // well tbh i can just let it be because she was too excited to think or sth
+  // yeah that makes sense
-  // well tbh i can just let it be because she was too excited to think or sth Mikoto might act reserved in front of strangers, but she was really mindful of people she deeply cared about.
+  Mikoto might act reserved in front of strangers, but she was really mindful of people she deeply cared about.